-Representing the early years of the Jazz-Rock Fusion idiom, 1971 would herald the release of a wide spectrum of diverse and highly-experimental approaches to that this new and exciting form of music which would only later be called "jazz-rock fusion."
+Representing the early years of the Jazz-Rock Fusion idiom, 1971 would herald the release of a wide spectrum of diverse and highly-experimental approaches to that which this new and exciting form of music which would only later be called "jazz-rock fusion."

 January